integromat/vscode-apps-sdk/README.md

 ![Environment add command palette](./resources/readme/firstLaunch_envAdd_02.png)

-A text input prompt will appear with prefilled Integromat API URL `api.integromat.com`.
-If you don't want to connect to a private Integromat Cloud Service, just confirm this URL by pressing the Enter key.
+A text input prompt will appear with the prefilled Integromat API URL `api.integromat.com`.
+If you don't want to connect to the private Integromat Cloud Service, just confirm this URL by pressing the Enter key.

 ![Base URL prompt](./resources/readme/firstLaunch_envAdd_03.png)

 In the next dialog you'll be asked to name the environment.
 For the Integromat API URL the name defaults to `Integromat: Production`, but you can use any name you want.
-Confirm the name by pressing the Enter key.
+Confirm this name or confirm its new name by pressing the Enter key.

 ![Environment name prompt](./resources/readme/firstLaunch_envAdd_04.png)